 I didn’t get this logically, but I knew that somehow this message had registered in my heart.

 I look at it this way.
 Our beliefs are man-made, formed from the outside-in.
-Some are learned, many are created from experiences through out life and many more passed on through multiple generations.
+Some are learned, and many are created from experiences through out life.
+Even more are likely to be passed on through multiple generations.
 Although they may be true for the person holding them, they are not necessarily true for those who inherit them.
 In time those beliefs may change according to our personal will and the will of the collective.
-People can believe in us and we can believe in our self, but these beliefs are still limited and may never lead to action.
+People might believe in us and we can believe in our self, but these beliefs are still limited and may never lead to action.
 It takes Faith to see if what we believe in works, right?
 Regardless of the level of our self-belief we still need to take a step or sometimes a leap of Faith. https://mariebrunger.com/remembering-who-i-am-in-god-is-real/

 I love this quote which someone shared a long time ago.